codeactual/ec2metaproxy/README.md

 ## Configuration File

-Example that specifies all options:
+Example that specifies all settings:

     {
       "defaultAlias": "default",